-Rice University scientists predict 2-D material – no longer theoretical – has unique propertiesimg4news_small
+Rice University scientists predict 2-D material – no longer theoretical – has unique properties

 Rice University scientists have determined that two-dimensional boron is a natural low-temperature superconductor.
 In fact, it may be the only 2-D material with such potential.